alicekanng/MaskDistributor/README.md

 * As a user, I want to be able to view the the date at which a given customer will receive their masks.
 * As a user, I want to be able to view a given customer's position in the queue.
 * As a user, I want to be able to remove customers who have already received their masks from the distribution list.
-* As a user, I want to be able to save the distribution list whenever I add a customer.
+* As a user, I want to be able to save the distribution list whenever I add or remove a customer.
 * As a user, I want to be able to print previously edited versions of the distribution lists when I start the application.

 ## Instructions for Grader
-* You can generate the first required event (adding customers onto the distribution list) by clicking which distribution list you would like to add on to from the home tab, entering the customer's details, then clicking the "Add customer" button.
+* You can generate the first required event (adding customers onto the distribution list) by clicking which distribution list you would like to edit from the home tab, entering the customer's details, then clicking the "Add customer" button.
-* You can generate the second required event (removing customers from the distribution list) by clicking which distribution list you would like to add on to from the home tab, selecting the customer that you wish to remove, then clicking the "Remove customer" button.
+* You can generate the second required event (removing customers from the distribution list) by clicking which distribution list you would like to edit from the home tab, selecting the customer that you wish to remove, then clicking the "Remove customer" button.
 * You can trigger my audio component by clicking on any of the following buttons: "Add customer", "Remove customer", "Local Distribution List", "Foreign Distribution List".
-* You can save the state of my application by simple adding another customer, then quitting the program.
+* You can save the state of my application by simply quitting the program.
-* You can reload the state of my application automatically, every time the application runs again.
+* You can reload the state of my application automatically, every time you run the application again.

+## Phase 4: Task 2
+1) Robust classes
+* CustomerNotInListException thrown in the DistributionList, LocalList, ForeignList classes in model, and the Handler class in ui whenever there is a call to a method to retrieve customer details of a customer who is not already in the list.
+* IOException thrown in both FileReader and FileWriter classes in persistence, for when an error occurs while trying to access a file.

+2) Type Hierarchies
+* Both LocalList and ForeignList classes in model extend the abstract class DistributionList, overriding the getDate method.
+This method returns 7 days for customers in LocalList, and 30 days for customers in ForeignList.
+* Both LocalListTab and ForeignListTab classes in ui extend the abstract class ListTab, overriding the methods addCustomersToListModel, listSetUp, getListModel, and getDistributionList.
+These methods all require access to a specific list, and hence need to be overrided in both subclasses.

+3) Bidirectional relationships
+* The ListTab class in ui needs fields of AddListener and RemoveListener, and vice versa.
+ListTab needs to pass the listeners as parameters to methods that set up the add and remove buttons, and the listeners need access to the contents of the ListTab to iterate over each line and save it to a file.
+* The Application class needs a field of the Handler class, and vice versa.
+Application needs to call the corresponding method in Handler whenever the user inputs a command, and Handler needs access to Application's saving methods.
+* The class HomeTab requires a field of the DistributionListUI class, and vice versa.
+HomeTab needs to be able to pass the ui field to the buttons that switch the screen to the list tabs, and the DistributionListUI needs to load the home tab on its side bar.